Building or renovating

 What happens when the pool is completed?

-A comprehensive ‘handover’ by the builder is essential.
+A comprehensive ‘handover’ by the builder/contractors is essential.
 It is important that everyone who will be responsible for your pool’s care and maintenance learns about sanitising the water, operating and maintaining the filtration equipment, and operating and maintaining the chlorination equipment (if applicable).

 The building certifier, either a private building certifier or a local government building certifier, who approved the building approval must inspect and certify the pool safety barrier before the pool is filled to a depth of 300 millimetres or more.